rdogmartin/ShoppingList.Angular/README.md

 # Shopping List

 A shopping list app optimized for efficiency and practicality.
-It does what a shopping list app should do and not a darn thing more.
+It does what a shopping list should do and not a darn thing more.

 Built with cloud-native Azure services, including Static Web Apps with Angular, Azure Functions, Cosmos DB, Azure Bing Search